pgdogdev/docs/docs/features/load-balancer/index.md

 The load balancer detects this and will send this query to the primary database instead of a replica.

+!!! note "Transaction required"

+    `SELECT FOR UPDATE` is used inside manual [transactions](#transactions) (i.e., started with `BEGIN`), which are routed to the primary database by default.

 ### Write CTEs

 Some `SELECT` queries can trigger a write to the database from a CTE, for example: